-Privacy and proxy services are for people and organizations who wish to keep certain information about them from being published in public WHOIS information.
-These services are used for different reasons, including:
+Privacy and proxy services are for people and organizations who wish to keep certain information about them from being published in public Registration Data Directory Services (including WHOIS).
+Privacy and proxy services are used for different reasons, including:

 There are two general types of these services:

-Proxy and privacy services are among the least developed of the WHOIS policy areas.
 Until the adoption of the 2013 Registrar Accreditation Agreement (RAA), there were few ICANN rules or policies applicable to these types of services, which at times resulted in unpredictable outcomes for stakeholders affected by these services.
-The 2013 RAA includes an Interim Specification that describes a minimum set of requirements for privacy and proxy services offered by a Registrar or its affiliates.
-These requirements were adopted on a temporary basis (expiring on 1/1/2018), to allow for the GNSO to recommend appropriate policies to apply to the provision of these services.
+The 2013 RAA includes an Interim Specification that describes a minimum set of requirements for privacy and proxy services offered by a registrar or its affiliates.
+These requirements were adopted on a temporary basis (expiring on 31 January 2021), to allow for the GNSO to recommend, and ICANN org to implement appropriate policies to apply to the provision of these services.

-ICANN is in the process of implementing an accreditation program for privacy and proxy service providers, pursuant to Final Policy Recommendations approved by the GNSO Council in January 2016 and adopted by the ICANN Board in August 2016.
+ICANN is in the process of implementing an accreditation program for privacy and proxy service providers, pursuant to policy recommendations in a Final Report that was approved by the GNSO Council in January 2016 and adopted by the ICANN Board in August 2016.

 The Final Report was developed by a working group comprised of over 80 volunteers, representing each of the GNSO Stakeholder Groups and Constituencies.
 Members of ICANN’s At-Large Advisory Committee also participated on the working group.